-Dov Pekelman became a member of the Taro Board of Directors and Audit Committee in August 2011, Chairman of the Special Committee in November 2011, the Stock Option Committee in March 2012 and the Compensation Committee in February 2013.
-Professor Pekelman is currently Chairman of Atera Networks Ltd., as well as Gilon Investments (TASE: GILN).
+Dov Pekelman became a member of the Taro Board and Audit Committee in August 2011, Chairman of the Special Committee in November 2011 (disbanded in February 2013), the Stock Option Committee in March 2012 and the Compensation Committee in February 2013.
+Professor Pekelman is currently a major shareholder of Atera Networks Ltd., as well as Gilon Investments (TASE: GILN).
 He lectures at the Arison School of Business of the Interdisciplinary Center (IDC), Herzliya, Israel, serves on the Board of Directors of the IDC and is Chairman of the IDC Corporation, the center's economic arm.
 Professor Pekelman served as a senior consultant to Teva Pharmaceutical Industries Ltd. (NASDAQ: TEVA) from 1985 to 2008 and also founded and ran a leading, Israeli-based management-consulting firm, P.O.C.
 Ltd. Professor Pekelman served on the Board of Directors of several large industrial corporations, including Koor Industries Ltd. (TASE: KOR) and served for 22 years on the Board of Directors of Makhteshim Agan Industries Ltd. (TASE: MAIN).
 Professor Pekelman was also a member of the advisory committee of the Bank of Israel.
 He holds a Ph.D. from the University of Chicago and a B.S. from the Technion, Israeli Institute of Technology.
 Professor Pekelman is a published author writing on various aspects of business operations.

-James Kedrowski was appointed interim Chief Executive Officer of Taro in October 2010 and member of the Board of Directors of the Company in May 2011.
-Mr. Kedrowski has been with Chattem Chemicals, an indirect subsidiary of Sun Pharma since 1997 and is currently its Executive Vice President.
+James Kedrowski became a member of the Taro Board in May 2011.
+In addition, Mr. Kedrowski served as the Company's Interim Chief Executive Officer from October 2010 until August 2013.
+Mr. Kedrowski has been with Chattem Chemicals, Inc., an indirect subsidiary of Sun Pharma since 1997 and is currently its Executive Vice President.
 Mr. Kedrowski's prior experience includes over twenty years with Alcoa Inc., starting in sales, then purchasing roles culminating as senior purchasing agent for all Chemicals, Energy, and Carbon.
-Subsequently, Mr. Kedrowski was in progressive P&L business management positions in the USA before heading to Tokyo for four years of international experience running Alcoa's Industrial Chemicals business in Asia.
+Subsequently, Mr. Kedrowski was in progressive P&L business management positions in the U.S.A. before heading to Tokyo for four years of international experience running Alcoa's Industrial Chemicals business in Asia.
 Mr. Kedrowski then returned to the U.S.A. as Operational Vice President for seven North American Industrial Chemicals plants.

 Michael Kalb, C.P.A. became Interim Chief Financial Officer of the Company in November 2010.
 Mr. Kalb has been GVP, Chief Accounting Officer of the Company since May 2010 and Chief Financial Officer of Taro U.S.A. since June 2009.
-Mr. Kalb has over nineteen years of financial and accounting advisory experience.
+Mr. Kalb has over 20 years of financial and accounting advisory experience.
 From June 2004 to June 2009, Mr. Kalb was a Director in the Accounting and Financial Consulting Group of Huron Consulting Group, Inc. ("Huron").
 Mr. Kalb's experience also includes over ten years at Ernst & Young, LLP within the Transaction Advisory Services Group and Audit and Assurance Services Group.

 Stephen Manzano, Esq. became Interim General Counsel of the Company in June 2012 and is responsible for the legal affairs of Taro.
-He was also appointed Vice President of Corporate Compliance in order to lead Taro's emphasis on its fulfilling its corporate responsibilities.
+He was also appointed Vice President of Corporate Compliance in order to lead Taro's emphasis on fulfilling its corporate responsibilities.
 Mr. Manzano had been VP, Corporate Affairs, Secretary and Associate General Counsel of Taro U.S.A. since September 2010 after joining Taro in September 2008 as Associate General Counsel of Taro U.S.A.
 Prior to joining Taro, Mr. Manzano was in private practice since 1992, which included being a partner at Kennedy Covington and beginning his legal career as an associate at Dewey Ballantine.